 In general, however, the American Nurses Association defines the position as overseeing the integration of data, information and knowledge to support decision-making by patients and their healthcare providers.

 Doing this requires keeping information technology systems as up-to-date as possible, and ensuring that all information is accessible to doctors, nurses, specialists and the patients themselves.
 For nurses with an interest in technology and its applications for improving patient care plans, a career in nursing informatics may be a good fit.

 Seeing the need for education in this discipline, universities now offer both online and on-campus graduate degree and certificate programs in health informatics.
 Many schools now offer graduate level health informatics courses via distance learning or in traditional on-campus settings.
 The University of South Florida, for example, offers both a Master of Science in Health Informatics and a Graduate Certificate in Health Informatics through online courses.

 The paper records systems used by healthcare providers for more than a century – and the system in which most nurses have been trained – are quickly coming to an end.
 Congress passed a stimulus bill in 2009 that aimed to bolster an economy that was faltering.
 Part of that bill called upon medical providers to switch their healthcare records from paper to electronic data collection and storage by 2014 if the facility was to continue receiving Medicaid and Medicare payments.

 The benefits of electronic healthcare records are many.
 It makes patient information more quickly accessible by medical personnel, for example, and will streamline payment systems and transactions with insurance companies and government agencies.
-As of 2013, when the law was passed, the number of doctors using electronic healthcare records has risen to 78.4%, according to the Centers for Disease Control and Prevention (CDC).
+As of 2015, the number of doctors using electronic healthcare records has risen to 83 percent, according to a report from the Office of the National Coordinator for Health IT.

 The salary of a nursing informatics specialist will vary based on a number of factors such as physical location, education, the type of healthcare facility and the exact scope of the job.
 As this is an emerging field, the U.S. Department of Labor has not yet published salary data for this profession.